vadimsj/redland-renovations/README.md

   - Website has single primary call-to-action for its visitors.
   - Website is structured to guide visitors towards the primary call-to-action.

-  - Website is divided into the following sections or pages:
+  - Main content is divided to the following pages and sections:
-    - Home
+    - Home page
-    - Services
+    - Services list
-    - Gallery
+    - Galleries
-    - About Us
+    - About us section
-    - Contact
+    - Contact form

+  - Additionally website features:
+    - Static navigation bar.
+    - Aside with additional call-to-action.
+    - Aside with unique selling proposition.
-    - Footer
+    - Footer.

-  - Website features a navigation bar with the following links:
+  - Navigation bar features the following links:
     - Home Page (Button hidden in Logo)
     - Services
     - Gallery